scruss/circuitpython-SYN6988/README.md

 speaking, and the RDY pin will go low shortly (about 0.1 to 0.7 s) after the speech starts, and go high when speech is finished.

-If the initialization code above is used, the following MicroPython will speak a rather quiet "Hello" from the board:
+If the initialization code above is used, the following CircuitPython will speak a rather quiet "Hello" from the board:

 ```python3